 3. Department of Veteran’s Affairs Home Loan Program

 This VA program helps veterans and active service members to become homeowners by guaranteeing the mortgage loan on a home.
 This VA loan guarantee allows a lender to provide the veteran or service member with more attractive and affordable terms than they might otherwise receive from a private lender.

 This privately run non-profit organization provides housing, employment and counseling services to our nation’s veterans.
 Programs run by U.S. VETS include career development, family support services, permanent housing, veteran re-entry, and other services.
 They also have programs for veterans with special needs.

 5. Veteran’s Administration eBenefits Portal

 Veterans have access to an array of resources through the VA’s benefits information portal called eBenefits.
 From education and counseling services to employment to vocational training services, the eBenefits portal is a veteran’s best resource when trying to find credit or financial help.
 Veterans can also access free online courses to update their skills.

 There are also many private companies that specialize in debt and credit counseling for veterans.
-Be sure to check reviews and references for these for-profit services prior to making a commitment.
-We’re grateful for your service and want you to know there is help out there if you need it.
+Be sure to check reviews and references for these for-profit services prior to making a commitment, and always take advantage of special resources, promotions, and discounts available just for military veterans.
+We’re grateful for your service and want you to know there is help out there if you need it!

 Photo sources: blogs.sacbee.com, dol.gov, veteransplus.org, house.gov, usvetsinc.org, ebenefits.va.gov.